evywetch/forkify/README.md

 ## Libraries that are used with this app:
  1. Fractional Library

-## APIs that are used in with app:
+## APIs that are used with this app:
 1. Forkify API
 2. Local storage API from browser
 3. History API from browser